dashpay/docs/wallets/dashcore/interface.rst

 The Transactions Tab
 ~~~~~~~~~~~~~~~~~~~~

-The transactions tab shows the entire transaction history for all
+The Transactions tab shows the entire transaction history for all
 addresses associated with your wallet.
 This appears as a table showing
 the time, type, label and amount of Dash for each transaction.
 You can
 also export the transaction history as a CSV file by clicking the Export